 You will incur immediate and substantial dilution as a result of this offering.
-After giving effect to the sale by us of up to \$6,000,000 in common stock offered in this offering, at an assumed initial public offering price of \$4.00 per common stock, and after deducting the underwriters' discounts and commissions and other estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of \$3.86 per share, or 96.5%, at the assumed initial public offering price.
+After giving effect to the sale by us of up to \$6,000,000 in common stock offered in this offering, at the initial public offering price of \$4.00 per common stock, and after deducting the underwriters' discounts and commissions and other estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of \$3.89 per share, or 97.25%, at the initial public offering price.